 With this BBQ sauce recipe, you can taste and adjust to your personal preferences which is great for picky eaters or those who like their BBQ with a certain zing to it.

-To store: Store the sauce in a mason jar in the fridge for up to 2 months.
+- Store the sauce in a mason jar in the fridge for up to 2 months.